itorrero98/TOP-RPS/README.md

 View page [here](https://itorrero98.github.io/TOP-RPS/)

-# Skills learned / utilized
+# Skills Learned / Utilized

 1. Scripting in JavaScript - Created game logic to allow users to dynamically play a computer in a game of Rock Paper Scissors